top of page

 This video shows an easy fix to tool release issues for a HAAS TM-1 and similar models like the HAAS Mini Mill.
 The problem, in this case, is clogged air lines and a defective Humphrey valve SQE2 (Super Quick Exhaust valve).

 The Humphrey valve has a rubber valve inside that is designed to allow air to only flow in one way and out the exhaust.
-In this situation, it is being used slightly differently, where low pressure air enters on one side, high pressure air enters the exhaust, and then all the air is released out the exhaust.
-The rubber valve inside that controls the air flow direction has turned into goo, and pushed out the low pressure airline, clogging some of the low pressure components.
+In this situation, it is being used slightly differently, where low-pressure air enters on one side, high-pressure air enters the exhaust, and then all the air is released out the exhaust.
+The rubber valve inside that controls the airflow direction has turned into goo, and pushed out the low-pressure airline, clogging some of the low-pressure components.

 The easy fix is to clean the goo out of the airlines and fittings and replace the Humphrey valve with the same SQE2 valve.
 However, I've seen people complaining about Humphrey valve failing in 5-10 years.
 I want something more durable, so instead of buying a Humphrey brand valve, which I know will fail the same way in 5-10 years, I bought this Parker/Legris valve which I hope will last longer https://amzn.to/3fXwRpT